Relaxed Mountain Biking

 Anyone who has not yet tried out this mix of hiking and biking, should definitely do so this coming summer.
 These Bike & Hike tours combine the best of both worlds with an unforgettable adventure in the mountains.
 The Alpine Duathlon in Gastein is practiced especially diligently.
 And it is no wonder, as not only one of the most beautiful panoramas for far and wide awaits on the Gamskarkogel but also apparently the world’s best Kaiserschmarren in the mountain hut with the same name.

-There is already a special magic emanating from the Salzburger Alpine summer.
-While down in the valley life plays out in all its facets, and up above mountaineers celebrate lonely peaks, in between we can find one thing above all – the idyll and tranquillity of the Alpine pasture.
+There is already a special magic emanating from the Salzburger Alpine Fall.
+While down in the valley life the celebration of Autumn comes with full joy and sighs, and up above mountaineers celebrate lonely peaks, in between we can find one thing above all – the heartedly joy and charm of the Alpine pasture.
 Cows graze peacefully away, hikers reach cosy huts and eagles fly majestically around at sunset.
 What could be better than discovering this special world on a mountain bike?
 Equipped with a healthy dose of fitness, adventure and the spirit of discovery, you can wind your way around the heights.
 Motivation comes also from being inspired by the beautiful panoramas and from the approaching delicacies in the mountain bike huts.
 A good example is the five panorama tours in Flachau.
 Adventurous biking with views of the most beautiful peaks on the surrounding mountains.
 Always a true experience!

 Bike for Kids